2007 TransAVIAexport Airlines Ilyushin Il-76 crash: Aircraft and crew

-Accident
+Crash

 EW-78849 was due to fly back to Belarus carrying equipment used for the repairs of EW-78826.
 The flight plan included a refuelling stop at Djibouti.
 Bound for Minsk, the aircraft had taken off from Mogadishu International Airport at 14:00 local time.
 According to Somali Interior Minister Mohamed Mahamud Guled, as soon as it reached 10000 ft altitude, the pilot reported a problem in engine number two, stating that he would turn back to the airport.
 He was in the process of attempting to return to the airport for an emergency landing when one wing exploded, separated from the aircraft and fell into the Indian Ocean, while the rest of the plane continued, on fire, along the beach at a low altitude before crashing.

-The accident occurred in an area called Kuluweyne, with the main part of the wreckage landing near a farmer's hamlet.
+The crash occurred in an area called Kuluweyne, with the main part of the wreckage landing near a farmer's hamlet.
 A Reuters reporter who visited the scene reported seeing crushed animals, four corpses still on the ground, and wreckage spread across an area the size of four football fields.
 Rescuers found ten of the crew members dead at the scene, and an eleventh alive and wandering around the crash site.
 He was transported to a hospital where he died the same day.
 Operations at the airport were not affected by the crash, with Somali Prime Minister Ali Gedi and his delegation departing as scheduled from the airport the next day, destined for the Arab League summit in Saudi Arabia.

 Alleged shootdown

 A civilian who witnessed the crash said he heard what he believed to be a surface-to-air missile being fired immediately before the accident.
-"I saw with my eyes when the plane, which was flying low-level, was hit by a rocket and then fell to the ground," Shabelle reporter Maryan Hashi said."
+"I saw with my eyes when the plane, which was flying low-level, was hit by a rocket and then fell to the ground," Shabelle reporter Maryan Hashi said.
 There have been reports that the projectile came from a small boat, and others that it came from a nearby farmers' market.
 The plane appears to have been struck by the missile at an altitude of about 150 m.